-Jose Mourinho has wrote his name into history after becoming the first manager to win the Champions League, Europa League and Europa Conference League, after Roma were crowned winners of the inaugural latter competition.
+The Portuguese coach became the first manager in history to win the Champions League, Europa League and Europa Conference League last season, after Roma were crowned winners of the latter competition.

 Celtic 2-3 Porto – 2003 UEFA Cup final

-Porto were a rising force under Mourinho in the early noughties and won a treble of trophies during his first full season in charge, ending the campaign with a then Primeira Liga points record and adding both the Taça de Portugal and UEFA Cup to the cabinet.
+Porto were a rising force under Mourinho in the early noughties and won a treble of trophies during his first full season in charge.
+The Portuguese side ended the 2002/03 campaign with a then-record points total in the Primeira Liga and added both the Taça de Portugal and UEFA Cup to the cabinet.

-Porto met Celtic in the final of the latter tournament in Seville, with the two teams playing out a thrilling final in Spain.
+Porto met Celtic in the final of the UEFA Cup in Seville and the two teams played out a thrilling final in Spain.

 The Portuguese side twice took the lead through Derlei and Dmitri Alenitchev, but Celtic hit back to level through the brilliance of Henrik Larsson.